Sans3108/dark-plus/README.md

 # Dark+
 A simple recolor of the otherwise classic client.
 Makes everything darker.
-That's it.
+The font has also been changed to [Nunito](https://fonts.google.com/specimen/Nunito).

 Colors can be easily changed to fit your needs inside the theme file, be it even darker or lighter. _(why would you want this)_